The Gap Between the Poor and the Super Rich

 It was an unplanned, uncontrolled, unregulated move that; suppressed real wages, increased the cost of living, move from a manufacturing economy to a service industry economy (meaning lower wage service jobs for the many and huge bonuses for the financial services industry few) and here is the crucial part, funding the entire transformation with a tsunami of credit (which helped the financial services industry grow from 8% of the GDP in the 70's to over 40% of the GDP today).

-Of course credit is just a euphemism for debt.
+Of course, credit is just a euphemism for debt.
 The drive to suppress real wages meant that people had no choice but to acquire debt to pay for living expenses.
-The common right wing rant of people living beyond their means buying luxury items on credit is nonsense.
+At the same time, new laws were enacted to grant greatly increased protection to credit card companies against bankruptcy, plus the caps on interest rates and various fees was raised.
+The common right wing rant that it was all due to people living beyond their means and buying luxury and frivolous items on credit is nonsense.
 It is a fallacy in two regards.
-The first is that a large number of people are putting housing payments and food expenses on their credit cards.
+The first is that a large number of people are putting mortgage payments, utility payments and food expenses on their credit cards.
+In other words, basic necessities.
 The second is that the US economy is 70% consumer spending.
-In order to fuel the economy (i.e. create corporate profits) the financial services industry had to make it as easy as possible for people to continue to buy products using credit.
+In order for corporations to make money, they needed Americans to be spending money.
+This led to the financial services industry to making it as easy as possible for people to continue to buy products using credit.
+Even with the decline of sub-prime mortgages, new methods have sprung up to take advantage of people.
+Lay-away is becoming increasingly popular, allowing corporations to simply put the product back on the shelf when the payment plan is defaulted on.
+Rent-to-own and payday loan companies charge up to a 100% interest rate, plus fees.
+No credit and low credit loans become the only things available to people without substantial financial security.
 Without real wages this is the only way for the economy (GDP) to grow.
-The financial services industry grows, and consumers are stuck with debt.
-Hey two out of three isn't bad, right?
+The financial services industry grows, and consumers dig themselves into a hole with debt designed to never let them out.
+But hey, two out of three isn't bad right?

 [ 1 ] Chart constructed with data from http://www.census.gov/hhes/www/income/histinc/ie6.html